IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 #### Analysis

-Lastly the user must provide the analysis that should be run on the chain:
+Lastly the user can provide the analysis that should be run on the chain:

 * `--show-slot-block-no` prints the slot and block number of each block it process.